 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-Overall, we rate Medical Medium a Quackery level Pseudoscience website based on the promotion of miracle cures that are not supported by science.
+- Overall, we rate Medical Medium a Quackery level Pseudoscience website based on promoting miracle cures that are not supported by science.

-Medical Medium is owned by Anthony William through his company Anthony William, Inc. Revenue is derived through the sale of his books as well as the sale of herbal supplements through Amazon Affiliate links.
+Anthony William owns medical Medium through his company, Anthony William, Inc. Revenue is derived through the sale of his books and the sale of herbal supplements through Amazon Affiliate links.

 Analysis / Bias

-Overall, we rate Medical Medium a Quackery level Pseudoscience website based on the promotion of miracle cures that are not supported by science.
-(D. Van Zandt 5/29/2020)
+Overall, we rate Medical Medium a Quackery level Pseudoscience website based on promoting miracle cures that are not supported by science.
+(D. Van Zandt 5/29/2020) Updated (07/15/2022)

 Last Updated on July 15, 2022 by Media Bias Fact Check